silasechegini/Quick-UI/README.md

 ## Support

-For questions or issues, please open an issue on GitHub.
+For questions or issues, please open an issue on GitHub (Information coming soon).